arras-energy/gridlabd-old/docs/Subcommand/Geodata.md

 ## `path CSVIN [ARGUMENTS]`

 The path directive performs the geodata operation along the path specified in the CSVIN file.
-If the `[-r|--resoluation METERS]` option is used, the data is generated at the specified resolution.
+If the `[-r|--resolution METERS]` option is used, the data is generated at the specified resolution.
 Otherwise the data is generated only at the points specified in CSVIN.

 # Datasets